-Federal Pell Grant–Pell Grants are available to undergraduate students who meet the financial, academic, and eligibility requirements.
-Your Pell Grant award is based on your enrollment status as of MiraCosta College’s add/drop deadline for each term.
-Pell Grant awards will be recalculated based upon this enrollment status and your award letter will be updated.
+Federal Pell Grant– Federal Pell Grants are available to undergraduate students who meet the financial, academic, and eligibility requirements.
+Your Federal Pell Grant award is based on your enrollment status as of MiraCosta College’s add/drop deadline for each term.
+Federal Pell Grant awards will be recalculated based upon this enrollment status and your award letter will be updated.
 To apply, you must complete the Free Application for Federal Student Aid (FAFSA).

-Federal Supplemental Educational Opportunity Grant (FSEOG)–FSEOG funds will be disbursed to Pell-eligible students, who have the greatest need, until funds are exhausted.
+Federal Supplemental Educational Opportunity Grant (FSEOG)–FSEOG funds will be disbursed to Federal Pell Grant-eligible students, who have the greatest need, until funds are exhausted.
 You must be enrolled in at least six (6) units to receive FSEOG funds.
 To apply, you must complete the Free Application for Federal Student Aid (FAFSA).

 Cal Grant A, B & C

 Cal Grant A, B, and C are available to undergraduate students who meet the financial, academic, and eligibility requirements, and apply on time.
 Cal Grant B and C are the only programs offered at MiraCosta College.
 The award amount will be based on your enrollment status as of MiraCosta College’s add/drop deadline for each term.
 To apply, you must complete the Free Application for Federal Student Aid (FAFSA) or California Dream Act Application.